mattermost/docs/source/help/apps/desktop-guide.rst

 App Options
 -----------

-In addition to `Mattermost Account Settings <https://docs.mattermost.com/help/settings/account-settings.html>`__, the desktop app provides additional options to customize your experience.
+In addition to `Mattermost Account Settings <https://docs.mattermost.com/help/settings/account-settings.html>`__, the Desktop App provides additional options to customize your experience.

 The options appear in the Settings page, available on Windows from **... > File > Settings**, or on Mac from **Mattermost > Preferences**.